Doing tires on a budget? A tire machine can quickly pay for itself. A running setup may even cost less than you think.

 Race tires do not last very long.
 A new set of Toyo RR’s can last me about a season if I’m careful.
 Two sets would be optimal, but I’m not on that kind of budget.
 If you’re racing on a tighter budget and buying used scrub tires, you may only get a couple weekends out of a set of race tires before they cord.
 Even a set of free scrubs may not be that great a deal if you need to pay $100 to get them mounted and balanced.
 If you can get a running tire machine for a reasonable price, it can save a ton of money.

 Easy access also means flipping tires on the rim becomes an option to maximize the life you get from your tires.

 I worked weekends and summers at a shop through school and I was spoiled with free access to a great Hunter Tire Machine and Balancer.
 They were generous enough to let me come back and continue using the machine even after I stopped working there.
 But once I moved almost two hours away it became more of a hassle than it was worth.
 Bothering local friends for favors got old, especially with how often I need the machines.
 The ONE time I paid an acquaintance’s shop, his techs left me with broken parts on the car and a bill that sure didn’t look like “I’ll take care of you!”
-It was time to get my own setup.
+It was time to get my own setup